AuroraMackenzie/Howl/README.md

 ## 📌 Notes

 > [!IMPORTANT]
-> Howl is now a single-file Java CLI program.
-It is best to compile and run it in a UTF-8 environment.
+> Howl is now a single-file Java CLI program, and it is best to compile and run it in a UTF-8 environment.

 - Very long input will hit the length limit.
 - Decoding depends on format detection, so mixed non-Howl tokens may break recovery.